MicrosoftDocs/power-pages-docs/power-pages-docs/configure/custom-page-layouts.md

 To create a custom page, you'll need to follow these steps:

-- Create a web template containing the code
+- Create a **web template** containing your custom code.
-- Create a corresponding page template
+- Create and configure a corresponding **page template** that will appear as a **custom page layout** when creating new web pages in the **Pages** workspace.

 ### Creating a web template

 The web template will contain your code for your layout.
-This can be a combination of Liquid, HTML, CSS, and JavaScript.
+This can be a combination of [Liquid](liquid-overview.md), HTML, CSS, and JavaScript.

 Web templates can be included in other content or combined with other templates to build a modular system of templates when building web applications.